 It’s said that the Raepenhofje is one of the oldest hofjes in Amsterdam dating back to 1648.
 It was used for widows and orphans.
-There’s not much to mark it besides a circle above the entrance, but this small hofje is just cool to walk into if you’re already in the Jordaan that is still owned by the descendents of the original creator.
+There’s not much to mark it besides a circle above the entrance, but this small hofje is just cool to walk into if you’re already in the Jordaan that is still owned by the descendants of the original creator.
 The door is sometimes open; sometimes shut.
 It’s very small, so be quiet and considerate.

-It’s said that Cafe Chris might be one of the oldest cafes in the Amsterdam (350 years old).
+It’s said that Cafe Chris might be one of the oldest cafes in Amsterdam (350 years old).
 Either way, people who love dive bars in the US will fall in love with the dark and historical interior.

 Other parts of Amsterdam

-This leafy park close to University of Amsterdam has a gorgeous mansion and the first time that I first passed it, I did a double take.
+This leafy park close to the University of Amsterdam has a gorgeous mansion and the first time that I first passed it, I did a double-take.
 I consider this one of the bigger secret places in Amsterdam that most people don’t know about it although it’s perfect for a nice walk, especially in summer.
 If you’re staying out in Amsterdam Oost, definitely stop by if you’re biking by.

 Kayak in Amsterdam!?

-I ended up doing kayaking at Camping Zeeburg, which is a bit further out of the city, however you can do both closer to the city with one of other companies.
+I ended up doing kayaking at Camping Zeeburg, which is a bit further out of the city, but you can do both closer to the city with one of the other companies.
 Just check the location FIRST as some are quite a bit away from the canals [including Camping Zeeburg], so you’d need to kayak half day in order to do it around the canals.

 Can you visit an old Dutch village while staying in Amsterdam proper?
 YES.
 Ransdorp is a cute Dutch city surrounded by farmland with a Gothic tower.
 It’s perfect for a long cycle if you don’t plan on leaving Amsterdam, but you want to experience the more rural side of the Netherlands.

 This squat turned artist space and restaurant is definitely a secret spot in Amsterdam.
 You enter through a nondescript door on a major street.
 Suddenly, there’s tons of street art and inside, there’s a no-waste restaurant run by volunteers (reserve ahead).

-The intended use was to find medicines to fight the plague, however with the growth of the VOC (Dutch East India Company), many exotic plants were brought back to Amsterdam.
+The intended use was to find medicines to fight the plague.
+With the growth of the VOC (Dutch East India Company), many exotic plants were brought back to Amsterdam.
 Many credit the Hortus Botanicus for producing the coffee strain that is used all over the world now.

 NDSM / IJHallen

 Noord Amsterdam, specifically NDSM, feels very divorced from the historical city of Amsterdam.
-Full of modern buildings, old warehouses (more recent), and graffiti, NDSM feels younger, more vibrant, and (don’t judge me) like the cousin of Williamsburg before
+Full of modern buildings, old warehouses (more recent), and graffiti, NDSM feels younger, more vibrant, and (don’t judge me) like the cousin of Williamsburg before.

-.
-This area is rapidly changing as hipster turns into yuppie, but for now, it’s still a great area.
+This area is rapidly changing from hipster to yuppie, but it’s still a great area to visit.
 Be sure to head to the IJhallen if you can be here!
 Click for my guide to NDSM/Amsterdam Noord.

 De Otter Windmill

 De Otter is a Rijksmonument windmill IN Amsterdam dating back to 1631.
-This windmill is the last remaining saw mill in Amsterdam and it was restored in the 1990s.
+This windmill is the last remaining sawmill in Amsterdam and it was restored in the 1990s.
 It’s not possible to visit this windmill, however you can view it from the sidewalk/bike path along Buysbrug.